clinicalml/omop-learn/README.md

 ## Installation

-Run the following from the current directory:
+Dependencies for `omop-learn` are managed through an [environment.yml](./environment.yml) file.
+Run the following from the current directory to create the conda environment necessary to run the package:

     conda env create -f environment.yml
     conda activate omop-learn
     pip install .

-This installs the dependencies and omop-learn package into a conda environment `omop-learn`.
+This installs the dependencies and pip installs the `omop-learn` package into a conda environment `omop-learn`.

 ## Documentation